 Rinse the Duster Head

-Refill the sink with clean, warm water.
+Refill the sink with clean water.
 Swish the duster head in the clean water to rinse.
 If there is excess soap still in the feathers, hold the head under a running faucet to flush away the soap.

 Shake Away Water and Air-Dry

 Once the soap is removed, gently shake the duster over a towel or outside to remove excess water.
 Avoid pressing or blotting the feathers, as they may become matted.
 Instead, hold the handle between the palms of your hands, feathers up, and roll your palms.
 This will spin the feathers so they shed excess water.

 Hang the feather duster in a shower or outside away from direct sunlight to drip dry.
 Do not use again until the duster is completely dry.